claudiodangelis/banco/README.md

 ### Bookmarks

 Just like notes, bookmarks are plain text files whose content is an URL.
 You can group bookmarks by labels.
-When opening a bookmark with banco, the `$BROWSER` value will be used to open the URL.
+When opening a bookmark with banco, the `$BROWSER` value, if set, is used to open the URL.
+Optionally, you can set the browser command and arguments in the configuration file.

 #### Configuration file keys (optional)